mufasa1611/Project2-Converter/README.md

 ## Deployment
-The steps to deploy are as follows: In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch.
-Once the main branch has been selected, the page will automatically refresh with a display to indicate the successful deployment.
+The steps to deploy a website on GitHub pages are:

+- Open the repository and go to the Settings tab
+- Navigate to the Pages tab in the left menu
+- Choose Deploy from a branch and select your branch, which is main in most cases
+- Click save
-   The live link can be found here: [Measure Converter](https://mufasa1611.github.io/Project2-Converter)
+- The link to the deployed website can then be found in the repository on the right menu under Environments

+- The link to my live site is here: [Units Converter](https://mufasa1611.github.io/Project2-Converter)

 ### Local Depoloyment
-mention Gitpod

 ## Credits